 Success on the field starts long before opening day.
 At DME, training isn’t just about showing up—it’s about developing complete athletes.
 Each session is designed to improve speed, strength, skill, and strategy so players step onto the field fully prepared to compete.

-“We don’t just train players; we build competitors,” says Coach Micheal Mains.
+“We don’t just train players; we build competitors,” says Coach Micheal Main.
 “Every drill, every rep, every practice has a purpose.
 We’re not just preparing for a season—we’re preparing them to excel at the next level.”

 A Day in the Life of a DME Baseball Player